Brentyn-Delport/memeSaffa/README.md

 - Visit the cart page to review items before checkout.
 - Proceed to the Checkout page for payment and shipping details.
 - Contact us through the Contact page for any inquiries or support.

-## Technologies

-- React
-- Redux for state management
-- React Bootstrap for styling
-- React Router for navigation

 ## Testing